lucaasalomao/otaku-me-server/README.md

 This README contains information about the backend made for Otaku Me Page.

 You will find here:
-- Schema Reference
+- Mongoose Schema Reference
-- API Reference
+- Axios API Reference
+- Testing Schema

 The server makes use of:
 - `Express`
 - `Mongoose`
 - `Dotenv`
 - `Cloudinary`
+- `Axios`

 You can find the `client repository` at [Otaku Me - Client](https://github.com/lucaasalomao/otaku-me-client)